 When is the right time to move on from our current accounting system?

-As mentioned above, both accounting systems and ERP systems incorporate multiple functionalities into a single system.
+As mentioned above, accounting and ERP systems incorporate multiple functionalities into a single system.
 Like its namesake, accounting software focuses on accounting-related functions, while ERP systems are scalable systems with functionalities that span across the organisation.

 For most small businesses and start-ups, a modern integrated accounting system is enough for their needs.
 But once they start growing, these businesses realise they lack the ability to manage their processes across all departments effectively.
 Also, from a data perspective, they find they lack a single version of the truth.